 Is there anything else you’d like to add that we have not covered?

-Take lighter rotations toward your USMLE Step 2 CK exam so that you have plenty of time to study.
+Take lighter rotations while you are preparing for USMLE Step 2 CK exam so that you have plenty of time to study.
 Save the sub internships and intense rotations for those times afterward so you can really learn as much as you can without the stress of studying for board exams.
 Finish the Uworld question bank for Step 2 CK at least once before you study again for the real exam.
+The Kaplan CK and CS review is now provided by the University and is an excellent resource to prepare for these exams

 Built in the tradition of the best U.S. universities, the University of Medicine and Health Sciences focuses on individualized student attention, small class sizes and recruiting high-quality faculty.
 For these reasons, UMHS is quickly becoming the school of choice among Caribbean medical schools.